 Section 2: Personal resilience

-Here you will identify the personal strengths you must shore up to stay steady during all this change, plus one life tweak you’ll make this month.
+Here’s where you identify the personal strengths you must shore up to stay steady during all this change, plus one life tweak you’ll make this month.
 Like:

 Are you prone to anxiety or depression?